knut-henning/MovementClassification_Thesis/README.md

 Code and data for accelerometer data preprocessing and machine learning to classify movement in cows and calfs.
 Made for my master thesis.
 Special thanks to Nofence and Norsøk!

 ### Caution
 To be able to run the python scrips a folder with accelerometerdata is needed, provided by Nofence with permission.
-One CSV file per calf with name "kalvelykke-ID.csv"
+One CSV file per calf with name "kalvelykke-ID.csv".

 ### Files and Folders:
 - **MovementClassification_Thesis**